Arnoux's beaked whale: Social behavior

+Predators

+Killer whales are the only animal that could be a potential predator.
+Some scarring from attacks is evidently caused by them, notably on their flukes, dorsal and pectoral fins.
+White, circular or oval-shaped wounds are often present and are caused by cookiecutter sharks taking chunks of tissue from their bodies.

 Population and distribution

 Arnoux's beaked whale breaching in Antarctica.

 Arnoux's beaked whales inhabit great tracts of the Southern Ocean.
-Large groups of animals, pods of up to 47 individuals, have been observed off Kemp Land, Antarctica.
 Beachings in New Zealand and Argentina indicate the whale may be relatively common in the Southern Ocean between those countries and Antarctica; sporadic sightings have been recorded in polar waters, such as in McMurdo Sound.
 It has also been spotted close to South Georgia and South Africa, indicating a likely circumpolar distribution.
 The northernmost stranding was at 34 degrees south, indicating the whales inhabit cool and temperate, as well as polar, waters.
 There is no stock report for the Arnoux's beaked whale to date by NOAA.

 An April 2022 sighting in the Weddell Sea prompted a review of 108 prior sightings of 1125 individuals, dating to 1986-1998.
 This review corroborated their presumed range in the Southern Ocean, and found that Arnoux's beaked whales prefer the coasts of icy landmasses.
 In temperate regions above 60 degrees South, they can also be found near continents, even in fjords far inland.